 Enacted in 2017 (2017 Act 69, § C.1), the Vermont Green Mountain Secure Retirement Plan is a state-run, voluntary multiple-employer plan for employers with 50 or fewer employees and no retirement plan.
 Employers that choose to participate must auto-enroll their employees, who can opt out.
 Self-employed individuals are also able to participate.

 The plan initially was set to launch in early 2019.
 However, the state delayed implementation pending the federal DOL’s issuance of final regulations on multiple-employer plans.
-According to program website, the Green Mountain Secure Retirement Board is working to launch the program in 2021.
+According to the program website, the Green Mountain Secure Retirement Board was working to launch the program in 2021, but there have been no board meetings or updates to the program website since February 2021.

 Enacted in 2015 (Ch.
 296), the Washington Small Business Retirement Marketplace provides a website where self-employed individuals and employers with fewer than 100 employees can compare and shop for state-verified, simple, low-cost retirement savings plans and IRAs.
 Participation is voluntary for both employers and employees.